aluque/qtplaskin/README.md

 - Python3 compatible

-- Made qtplaskin an installable Python library, that can automatically be called from the command line with `qtplaskin $FOLDER` to analyze a given directory
+- Made qtplaskin an installable Python library

+- call qtplaskin from the command line with with `qtplaskin $FOLDER` to analyze a given directory